-Creating a last will and testament Georgia is a vital step in ensuring a comfortable future for your partner, children, other loved ones, and even your pets.
+Creating a will is a vital step in ensuring a comfortable future for your partner, minor children, other loved ones, and even your pets.
 A properly written document assigns someone to oversee the estate and settle all debts.

 What is a Georgia Last Will and Testament?